Apply for a Job

 Founder and Managing-Director

-Ollie is the founder and managing director at Strength in Care.
-He runs the day to day operations such as delivering care to participants, team support and improving communication around participants as both team manager and support coordinator.
+Ollie grew up in The Netherlands and came to Australia in his late 20’s.
+He is the founder and managing director at Strength in Care.
+He runs the day to day operations such as delivering care to participants, team support and improving communication around participants.

 Ollie has qualifications in social work, youth work, child and family interventions, alcohol and other drugs, mental health, counseling and community services management.
 He has over 20 years experience working with behaviours of concern and has extensive training in therapeutic and trauma-informed care.
 He has vast knowledge of how trauma and brain chemistry can influence brain development and how these elements relate to behaviours of concern and disability disorders.